nRF24/CircuitPython_nRF24L01/README.rst

 |    IRQ     |     GPIO4      |       D4       |
 +------------+----------------+----------------+

-.. tip:: User reports and personal experiences have improved results if there is a capacitor of at least 100 nanofarads connected in parrallel to the VCC and GND pins.
+.. tip:: User reports and personal experiences have improved results if there is a capacitor of 100 mirofarads [+ another optional 0.1 microfarads capacitor for added stability] connected in parrallel to the VCC and GND pins.

 Using The Examples
 ==================